What to Send Your Accountant as a Creator or Influencer

 - Province of operation

-Background and definitions are in GST/HST for Canadian creators.
+Background and definitions are in GST/HST for Canadian creators and influencers.

 Contracts and invoices